golioth/developer-training/website/docs/zephyr-training/01_What_is_Zephyr/zephyr_setup.md

 :::tip

-While Nordic includes tools for building Zephyr projects in VScode, they miss out on some of the benefits of the `west` meta tool.
+While Nordic provides VS Code extensions for managing Zephyr projects in VScode, they miss out on some of the benefits of the `west` meta tool.
 To explore this part of Zephyr, its worth using the command line today.

 :::